How to Set Up a Representative Office in Indonesia

 Opening a representative office (RO) is the fastest and simplest way of establishing a legal entity in the country.
 This setup is a temporary arrangement – ROs are not allowed to engage in any commercial activities, issue invoices, sign contracts, or earn any revenue.
 Foreign investors, however, can own 100 percent of this business entity and don’t have to contribute the same paid-up capital required by PT PMAs.

-Indonesia’s Omnibus Law has made amendments to ROs and introduces four types:
+Indonesia’s Government Regulation in Lieu of Law No. 2 Year 2022 has made amendments to ROs and introduced four types:

 - Foreign representative office (FRO);